ysndr/MSc-Thesis/chapter/background.md

 ### Applications of Configuration Languages

 Applications of configuration languages are ubiquitous especially in the vicinity of software development.
-While XML and JSON are often used by package managers [@Pereira2016 , @Varanasi2014, @adermannComposer], YAML is a popular choice for complex configurations such as CI/CD pipelines [@Vemula2017;@hellerAutomatingWorkflowsGitHub2021;@arefeen2019continuous] or machine configurations in software defined networks such as Kubernetes[@burnsKubernetesRunning] and docker compose [@Jangla2018].
+While XML and JSON are often used by package managers [@Pereira2016;@Varanasi2014, @adermannComposer], YAML is a popular choice for complex configurations such as CI/CD pipelines [@Vemula2017;@hellerAutomatingWorkflowsGitHub2021;@arefeen2019continuous] or machine configurations in software defined networks such as Kubernetes[@burnsKubernetesRunning] and docker compose [@Jangla2018].

 Such formats are used due to some significant advantages compared to other binary formats such as databases.
 Most strikingly, the textual representation allows inspection of a configuration without the need of a separate tool but a text editor.
-Moreover textual configuration can be version controlled using VCS software like Git which allows changes to be tracked over time.
+Moreover, textual configuration can be version controlled using VCS software like Git which allows changes to be tracked over time.
 Linux service configurations (files in `/etc`) and MacOS `*.plist` files which can be serialized as XML or a JSON-like format, especially exemplify that claim.

 ### Configuration Programming Languages

 Despite the above-mentioned formats being simple to parse and widely supported [@charollaisECMA4042ndEdition2017], their static nature rules out any dynamic content such as generated fields, functions and the possibility to factorize and reuse.
-Moreover, content validation has to be developed separately, which led to the design of complementary schema specification languages like json-schema [@pezoaFoundationsJSONSchema2016] or XSD [@w3cW3CXMLSchema].
+Besides, content validation has to be developed separately, which led to the design of complementary schema specification languages like json-schema [@pezoaFoundationsJSONSchema2016] or XSD [@w3cW3CXMLSchema].

 These qualities require an evaluated language.
 In fact, some applications make heavy use of config files written in the native programming language which gives them access to language features and existing analysis tools.